-We believe the primary drivers of our operating results continue to be North American new home construction and residential remodeling and replacement (R&R) activity.
+We believe the primary drivers of our operating results continue to be North American residential remodeling and replacement (R&R) and new home construction activity.
 We believe that housing starts and window shipments are indicators of activity levels in the homebuilding and window industries, and we use this data, as published by or derived from third-party sources, to evaluate the market.
 We have historically evaluated the market using data from the National Association of Homebuilders (NAHB) with regard to housing starts, and published reports by Ducker Worldwide, LLC (Ducker), a consulting and research firm, with regard to window shipments.
 These sources generally provide information about activity levels in the United States.

 Housing starts and window shipments in the United States have increased in recent years.
-The NAHB has forecasted calendar-year housing starts (excluding manufactured units) at 1.2 million units in 2016 and 2017; increasing to 1.3 million units in 2018, reflecting increasing consumer confidence and a healthier economy.
-Ducker indicated that window shipments in the R&R market are expected to increase to 27.6 million units in 2016, 28.1 million units in 2017, 28.8 million units in 2018 and 29.3 million units in 2019, and new construction window shipments are forecasted to increase at a higher pace.
-Derived from reports published by Ducker, the overall growth in window shipments for the trailing twelve-month period ended September 30, 2017 was 2.9%.
-During this period, growth in new construction increased 5.2%, while growth in R&R activity increased 1.2%.
+The NAHB has forecasted calendar-year housing starts (excluding manufactured units) at 1.2 million units in 2017 increasing to 1.3 million units in 2018 through 2020, reflecting increasing consumer confidence and a healthier economy.
+Ducker indicated that window shipments in the R&R market are expected to increase from 28.2 million units in 2017 to 28.9 million units in 2018 and 29.7 million units in 2019, and new construction window shipments are forecasted to increase at a higher pace.
+Derived from reports published by Ducker, the overall growth in window shipments for the trailing twelve-month period ended September 30, 2018 was 3.7%.
+During this period, growth in new construction increased 5.2%, while growth in R&R activity increased 2.5%.
 Growth in new construction continues to outpace the growth in R&R, with a greater portion of the new construction growth associated with multi-family housing.

 Our HLP business is largely focused on the sale of vinyl house systems under the trade name "Liniar" to smaller window manufacturers in the United Kingdom.
-HLP is one of the larger providers of vinyl extruded product in the United Kingdom in terms of volume shipped.
-Similar to our domestic business, management evaluates the fenestration market in the United Kingdom using published reports by D&G Consulting, a consulting and research firm, with regard to forecasts of housing starts in the public and private sectors and window shipments.
+HLP is one of the larger providers of vinyl extruded products in the United Kingdom in terms of volume shipped.
 Currently, the United Kingdom is experiencing a shortage in affordable housing, with rising demand due in part to a growing immigrant population.
 HLP's current primary customers are smaller window fabricators, as opposed to the larger OEMs that comprise a large portion of the North American market.
 These manufacturers seek the quality and technology of the specific products identified by the Liniar trade name.
 In addition, HLP services non-fenestration markets including the manufacture of roofing for conservatories, vinyl decking and vinyl water retention barriers used for landscaping.
 We believe there are growth opportunities within these markets in the United Kingdom and potential synergies which may enable us to sell complementary products.